 Was he or she proud of their cultural or ethnic heritage?

-Why Have a Memorial Service?
+Benefits of a Memorial Service?

 Rather than opting to do things "the same old way", many families today want to celebrate the life of a loved one.
 Many funeral service professionals see this change as one of the many contributions to social change made by 'Baby Boomers'.
 The National Funeral Directors Association notes, "As baby boomers age and find themselves having to plan funerals for loved ones and themselves, they are making funeral choices based on values that are different than previous generations.
 Baby boomers see funerals as a valuable part of the grieving process and are seeking ways to make them meaningful."
 If you too desire to make the funeral for a loved one more engaging and personally meaningful, a memorial service may be the perfect concept to build on.